-His compositions have been performed and recorded by both classical and jazz musicians, amongst them: violinists Liza Ferschtman and Rosanne Philippens, Holland Baroque, Nederlands Kamerorkest, Cello 8tet Amsterdam, harpist Remy van Kesteren, the Osiris Trio, saxophonist Ties Mellema, accordeonist Frode Halti, guitarist Izhar Elias, Royal concertgebouw Orchestra's solo bassist Dominic Seldis, the Amstel Saxophone quartet, Matangi Quartet, Zapp string quartet, Hermine Deurloo, classical singer Klaartje van Veldhoven, Kayhan Kalhor (iran), Paolo Fresu (italy),Trygve Seim (norway) Norma Winstone (UK), Perico Sambeat (ESP) and Jim Black.(united states).
+As a composer, His compositions have been performed and recorded by both classical, world and jazz musicians.
+Amongst them: violinists Liza Ferschtman, Antoinete Lohmann and Rosanne Philippens, Holland Baroque, Nederlands Kamer Orkest, Cello 8tet, harpist Remy van Kesteren, the Osiris Trio, the Storioni trio, saxophonist Ties Mellema, Frode Halti, Izhar Elias, Royal concertgebouw Orchestra's solo bassist Dominic Seldis, Amstel Saxophone quartet, Matangi Quartet, Zapp String quartet, Hermine Deurloo, classical singer Klaartje van Veldhoven, Kayhan Kalhor (Iran) Hossein Alizadeh (Iran), Paolo Fresu (italy),Trygve Seim (norway) Norma Winstone (UK), Perico Sambeat (ESP) and Jim Black.(united states).
 His music was also used for a theatre play in Japan and for Dance Performances.

 In 2004 he was invited for the European Jazz Youth Orchestra's tour though Brazil and Europe,Working with Hermeto Pascoal